 We live in a society of titles: I am a mom, I am a wife, I am a daughter.
 With a Bachelor of Arts in Elementary Education, I studied my way to another title: I am a teacher.
 Teachers learn to lecture, they correct what is wrong, they fix.
 This was my mentality in the classroom, and it was my mentality in my home.
 I had my lesson plans, and my children were simply sitting in my classroom listening to me lecture.
 When a friend said something mean, I told them how to respond.
 When they were sad because they did not get picked for the team, I told them how to handle it.
 When their sibling yelled at them, I explained why it happened.
 You name it, I tried to fix it.

-But my children started to grow and my lecturing, my fixing and my advice were not working.
-My children were getting angry and I had no idea why.
+But my children started to mature and my lecturing, my fixing, and my advice began to fail.
+My children were getting angry, and I had no idea why.
 It was during this time that I earned a Master of Arts in Professional Counseling.
 I had added another title to my repertoire: I am a counselor.
 Counselors learn to listen, they validate, they have empathy.
 They build rapport and then they help.
 This was foreign to me.

-And so it was with my children, they did not want to be fixed, they wanted to be heard.
+And so it was with my children—they did not want to be fixed, they wanted to be heard.
 I became counselor first and teacher second.
-I listened, I validated, I had empathy, and the anger subsided.
-And then, but only then did I find the space to gently teach.
+When I listened, validated, and empathized, the anger subsided.
+And then, and only then, I found the space to gently teach.

 Today my children are 15, 12 and 9.
-When they bring difficult feelings home I try to listen, validate and then educate.
-It does not take away all the bumps, but it definitely helps smooth out the road.
+When they bring difficult feelings home, I try to listen, validate, and then educate.
+It does not take away all the bumps, but it definitely helps smooth the journey.